WesAman/LoadCell/README.md

 # LoadCell
+Applying an arduino in C to work with a data-logger to collect data from static rocket motor test fires.
-Using python I extracted data from a force-transducer(loadcell) from static rocket motor test fires and had it converted to calculate thrust values
+Using python I extracted data from an SD card, accessing and extracting data from a specific CSV file to calculate thrust values and motor classifications